 There are some excellent STEM (science, technology, engineering, maths) activities specifically created for home-learning here.

-If you are desperate for worksheets, these have been prepared by another Multi-Academy Trust and may form part of our provision in the event of future closing; they are part of the Learning Project for Parents.
+If you are desperate for worksheets, these have been prepared by another Multi-Academy Trust and are part of the Learning Project for Parents.

 Information for Parents

 Please click on Learning Project Overview PARENTS to understand how the projects work.
 Once you have read this click on the project you want and download the PDF.